ucsb-cs32/s21/_lab/lab00.md

 Acknowledgements
 ================

 Some material in this lab is based on work originally written by Mike Costanzo and edited by Phill Conrad, and Richert Wang.
 Other parts are original work of Phill Conrad.
+Additional material and edits by Zoë Wood.